Language Guide (proto 2)

 Importing Definitions

-In the above example, the Result
+In the earlier example, the Result

 message type is defined in the same file as